salastro/math-expert/README.md

 context.
 This makes the done application even more useful.
 It was mainly interacted with through [PyLaTeX](https://jeltef.github.io/PyLaTeX/); it provides a usable set of commands that make use of LaTeX's capabilities.
-It uses the standard article document class with numbered math alignment environment and TikZ for drawing.
+The standard article document class with numbered math alignment environment and TikZ drawings was used.

 Although both [SymPy](https://www.sympy.org/) and [NumPy](https://numpy.org/)
 were used, the focus was on SymPy due to its nature of symbolic